ading2210/poe-api/README.md

  - `message` - The message to send to the chatbot.
  - `with_chat_break = False` - Whether the conversation context should be cleared.
  - `timeout = 20` - The max number of seconds in between received chunks until a `RuntimeError` is raised.
+ - `async_recv = True` - Whether or not to make the `receive_POST` request async.
+If this is disabled, then there will be an extra wait of about 3 seconds after the message is complete.

 The function is a generator which returns the most recent version of the generated message whenever it is updated.